Do you ever awaken in the middle of the night in a cold sweat, the very core fiber of your being rhythmically pulsing with one question:

 Part 1 – Analyze your traffic

 We’ll begin at the Homepage Performance report.
-Change the date range from its default 30 days setting to whatever time span you settled on in the step above.
+Change the date range from its default 30 days setting to whatever timebox you settled on in the step above.

 By looking at the main Performance report you can start answering the following questions: